h-yu/Downloader/README.md

 # Downloader

 Downloader accepts a list of URLs and a target path.
 It downloads from those URLs to the target path in parallel.
-Downloader supports the http and ftp protocols and is extensible to support additional ones if needed.
+Downloader supports the http, ftp, and sftp protocols and is extensible to support additional ones if needed.

 ### Prerequisites